viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 For example, if you are running the RDK on an Raspberry Pi you'll need to have an executable module on the Pi's filesystem.

 {{% alert title="Modules vs modular resources" color="tip" %}}
-Modules are binary executables that can be managed by RDK through [module configuration](#add-a-module-to-your-robot-configuration).
+Modules are binary executables that can be managed by the RDK through [module configuration](#add-a-module-to-your-robot-configuration).

 A configured module can make one or more modular resources available for configuration as a component and/or service instances.
 {{% /alert %}}